 Your goal process is an integral part of your company’s success.
 Being able to effectively align OKRs with product initiatives enables the organization to focus on outcomes, not outputs.

-Outcome focused organizations connect OKRs with Product Initiatives, which guides teams to decide and prioritize what features to build.
-This alignment is carried out throughout the planning, resourcing, tracking, and adjusting, communication.
-A Responsive Product Portfolio tool helps to facilitate this process, guide best practices for the entire teams, and rally all stakeholders in achieving the OKRs for the teams and company.
+Outcome focused organizations do OKR roadmapping, which guides teams to decide and prioritize what features to build.
+This alignment is carried out throughout the planning, resourcing, tracking, and adjusting communication.
+A Responsive Product Portfolio tool helps to facilitate this process, guide best practices for the entire team, and rally all stakeholders in achieving the OKRs for the teams and company.

 Need to build products that deliver customer and business outcomes?
 Start a 14-day free trial of Dragonboat, the #1 product portfolio platform connecting OKRs to product initiatives for outcome focused teams.